 And so it began – just like a movie reel: a montage of faces, voices, smells… all of them immediately caused me to feel nauseous and panicked.
 I was triggered.
-For a moment, or maybe a bit longer, these faces, voices, and smells attach to distorted bodies and pictures… and I lose myself.
-For a moment, or maybe a bit longer, I panick at the thought that these awful faces are after me NOW.
+For a moment, or maybe a bit longer, these faces, voices, and smells attached to distorted bodies and pictures… and I lost myself.
+For a moment, or maybe a bit longer, I panicked at the thought that these awful faces were after me NOW.

 Of course, they weren’t.

 Yet, as hard as I tried, I couldn’t quite shake the “roller-coaster” feeling in my tummy — that unanchored, wandering feeling of uneasiness, as if something really bad (the original trauma) was going on in my present.
 I tried to ignore it and move through my day, but that’s not how PTSD works.

 I got on the treadmill and blasted some raucous hard-pounding music.

 I still felt that uneasy, sick feeling of ongoing doom.
 I knew this feeling well and where it was taking me.
 I recognized where this could go.
 If I ignored it and left it unprocessed, it would paralyze me.
 Learning to process flashbacks/intrusive memories came when I was treated at an intensive trauma treatment program (Help for Trauma) that applied the ITR (Instinctual Trauma Response) method of treating trauma that changed my life in ten days of outpatient therapy.